 The services of a Notary Public, excluding automobile services, are available to employees of the University without charge.
 Notary services are by appointment only.
-To schedule an appointment, please send an email to Beth Rhoades: brhoades@messiah.edu.
-Dan Campbell is also a commissioned notary: dcampbell@messiah.edu.
+To schedule an appointment, please send an email to Dan Campbell: dcampbell@messiah.edu.

 The Campus Store